thegrumpys/odop/docs/design/EarlyDesignDecisions.md

  * ODOP remains a proof of concept.
-If the existing scaling denominators and objective function construction were retained, it would be relative easy to replace the current Pattern Search algorithm with a different unconstrained minimization algorithm that does not require analytic gradients (can use calculated gradient).
+If the existing scaling denominators and objective function construction were retained, it would be relative easy to replace the current Pattern Search algorithm with a different unconstrained minimization algorithm that does not require analytic gradients (can use an estimate of the gradient computed as finite differences).
 While it would be difficult and time consuming, if a major market opportunity justifies it, it would be possible to replace all of the underlying optimization technology.
-In the mean time, what is there provides an opportunity to discover that major market opportunity.
+In the mean time, the existing implementation provides an infrastructure to discover such a major market opportunity.